 How many passengers can be in the car with a learner driver?

-A learner driver must have a supervising driver sitting next to them, however there are no additional restrictions on passengers other than those rules that apply to all ‘Car-unrestricted’ C class licences.Is there a limit on how many hours can they drive in one day?
+A learner driver must have a supervising driver sitting next to them, however there are no additional restrictions on passengers other than those rules that apply to all ‘Car-unrestricted’ C class licences.Are there limits on hours driven per day

 A ‘Car-unrestricted’ (C) licence allows you to drive any motor vehicle, other than a motor cycle or motor carrier, equipped to seat not more than 12 adults (including the driver).

-Additionally, only passengers that are sitting in a seat that is fitted with a seat belt or child restraint suitably fastened may be carr
+Additionally, only passengers that are sitting in a seat that is fitted with a seat belt or child restraint suitably fastened may be carried.

-There are no limits on hours driven per day but it is recommended that even if you are not tired, to stop at least every one and a half hours or 150 kilometres.Can L platers drive on the freeway?
+No. There are no limits on hours driven per day.Can L platers drive on the freeway?

 Learner drivers are allowed to drive on the freeway and are encouraged to complete their supervised driving experience in a range of traffic and weather conditions.What is the maximum speed limit for a learner driver?